DanZinagri/NicheD20_Quartz/content/Classes/Martial/Fighter/_index.md

 At 2nd level, a fighter may spend 1 stamina as a 2 AP action to gain the benefit of a single martial or combat feat he qualifies for but does not possess for 1 minute.
 Additional uses of this ability replaces the feat with a different choice; while also refreshing the duration of the ability to the full minute again.
 If a feat has a use limitation, any uses of that combat feat while using this ability count toward that feat’s limit, even if that feat is lost and regained at a later point in the same day.

-At 8th level, the fighter may use this ability to gain the benefit of feats at the same time instead of one; the fighter may use one of the feats to meet a prerequisite of the second feat.
+At 8th level, the fighter may use this ability to gain the benefit of multiple feats at the same time instead of one; the fighter may use one of the feats to meet a prerequisite of the second feat.
 At 12th level the AP cost of this ability is reduced by 1.
-At 15th level this improves to three feats.
-At 20th level this improves to four feats.
+At 15th level and every 5 levels thereafter the number of feats able to be gained by this feat improves by an additional 1.

+(Authors Note: While Fighter ends at 10th, some Advanced Classes may continue the progression of this feature.)
 ## Fighter Talent

 At 2nd level the Fighter gains access to Fighter Talents when selecting class talents.